EmanuelBorror/SWC_NeuronSeparator/README.md

 To run individual functions from nrn_sep, import the script into the folder you are working in.
 Use call to the function you want to use in the following format:
 "nrn_sep.redef_idx(data)"
 if you import nrn_sep as ns, use "ns.redef_idx(data)"
 Read Function Description, Parameters, and return of each function before use.
-These are located in function definitions with nrn_sep.py
+These are located in function definitions within nrn_sep.py